Hijri era: Shia view

 Unlike Sunnis, Twelver Shias start the Hijri year with the month of the Hijra, Rabi' al-Awwal, rejecting that Muharram is the start of a new year.
 As a result of this, the dates of some events are described differently by one year.
 For example, Shias state that the Muharram-transpiring battle of Karbala occurred 60 years after the Hijra, while Sunnis state it to have occurred 61 years after.

 In Shia Islam, the calendar year is entirely determined by solar observation or calculation.
-Each year begins on the northward equinox.
+The first day of the new year is determined by the moment of the Northern hemisphere spring equinox.
+Therefore, the difference between lunar and solar Hijri era counts has grown to 42–43 years now.

 History

 Predecessors

 By the age of Muhammad, there was already an Arabian lunar calendar, with named months.
 Likewise, the years of its calendar used conventional names rather than numbers: for example, the year of the birth of Muhammad and of Ammar ibn Yasir (570 CE) was known as the "Year of the Elephant".
-The first year of the Hijra (622–23 CE) was named the "Permission to Travel" in this calendar.
+The first year of the Hijra (622–623 CE) was named the "Permission to Travel" in this calendar.

 Establishment

 17 years after the Hijra, a complaint from Abu Musa Ashaari prompted the caliph Umar to abolish the practice of named years and to establish a new calendar era.
 Umar chose as epoch for the new Muslim calendar the hijrah, the emigration of Muhammad and 70 Muslims from Mecca to Medina.
 Tradition credits Othman with the successful proposal, simply continuing the order of the months that had already been established by Muhammad, beginning with Muharram, as there was no set order of months during the pre-Islamic era (Age of Ignorance – Jahiliya).
 Adoption of this calendar was then enforced by Umar.

+The Ottoman/Turkish Rumi calendar used day and month of the Julian calendar from its 1 March 1840 AD (Gregorian 13 March) paired with the Hijri era for years, but started with 1256 AH (and kept the constant offset of 584 years thereafter) instead of retrofitting it to 1218 SH (i.e. 622 years offset), so its difference to the Persian count remained 38 years.